Communications & Marketing

 When referring to family members by pluralizing their last name, add “s” or “es” even if the name itself already ends in “s”:

-When using “emeritus” – or, for women, “emerita” – place it immediately after “professor,” not after the discipline, and capitalize:
+When using “emeritus” – or, for women, “emerita” – place it immediately after “professor,” not after the discipline.
+Capitalize it as a formal title before a name but not when used as a descriptive term following a name:

 On first reference, alumni should be listed with their class year after their name: